eslaamehab/Embedded-Systems-Project/README.md

     The MP3 module refused to work, even though I have changed the jumpers and rewired everything several times.
     I have also formatted the SD and set it up in the required settings and filenames.
-    The MP3 module works directly by grounding some of the inputs but fails to read the SD card when running its code.
+    The MP3 module works directly by grounding some of the inputs But fails to read the SD card when running its code.

     Getting the touch screen to work without resetting was a hassle at first, but the